-The device is designed to operate from an input voltage supply range between 4.5 V and 60 V. This input supply must be well regulated.
-If the input supply is located more than a few inches from the TPS54360B converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
-A $100-\mu F$ electrolytic capacitor is a typical choice
+The device is designed to operate from an input voltage supply range between 4.5 V and 60 V. This input supply should be well regulated.
+If the input supply is located more than a few inches from the TPS54360 converter additional bulk capacitance may be required in addition to the ceramic bypass capacitors.
+An electrolytic capacitor with a value of $100~\mu F$ is a typical choice